csinva/csinva.github.io/pres/index.md

 <details>
 <summary>2-sentence bio (feb 2022)</summary>
 Chandan is a fifth and final-year PhD student in computer science.
-He hopes to build on recent advances in machine-learning to improve the world of healthcare.His research focuses on how to interpret machine-learning models with the goal of ensuring that they can be reliably used when someone’s health is at stake.
+He hopes to build on recent advances in machine-learning to improve the world of healthcare.
+His research focuses on how to interpret machine-learning models with the goal of ensuring that they can be reliably used when someone’s health is at stake.
 </details>

 <details>